Sort records (and items in any table)

 - Click the column header and the records are sorted in descending order by the values in the column:

-- Click again to return the records to their unsorted state (the order in which they display following a search for instance).
+- Click again to return the records to their unsorted state.

-Alternatively, use the drop down menu from the three vertically aligned dots.
+Alternatively, (and depending on your version of Collections) you can use the sort options available from the three dot ellipsis in a column header.
 The current sort state is highlighted:

 Having sorted records on the values in one column, we can then sort those records on a second (third, fourth, etc.) column.